ritabc/lox/README.md

 1. Add support for statements, including expression statements and "print expr ;" statements
 1. Add support for global vars
 1. Add support for assignment
 1. Add lexical scoping, (chain of) enclosing environments
+1. Add control flow (branching with if & logical and/or, and while & for loops)

 ### Additional features
 #### Shown with link to another branch if that was deemed necessary